MehraAkshay/UndergraduateResearch/IntroductionToCoding/Week2.md

-# Week2: Two short exercises and some notes
+# Week 2: Two short exercises and some notes

 ## Exercises